nibblelab/nblutils/README.md

 23 - Capitalize First Letter

-To capitalize the first letter of a string
+To capitalize the first letter in string

 ```
 var str = "not capitalized";